bitlogik/uniblow/README.md

 Special wallet options
 ----------------------

-### ERC20
+### Tokens / ERC20

-In ETH, BSC, MATIC, FTM, OP, METIS, CELO, GLMR, MOVR, AVAX or ARB, you can enable the Tokens option.
+In ETH, BSC, MATIC, TRX, FTM, OP, METIS, CELO, GLMR, MOVR, AVAX or ARB, you can enable the Tokens option.
 Select a known preset token, or input an ERC20 custom token address.
+It is TRC20 base58 address for Tron.

 ### NFT